LIT-Protocol/developer-guides-code/conditional-signing/nodejs/README.md

     logs: ''
    }
    ```
-   If the address does not have 1 or more Wei, you should see an empty signature:
+   If the address does not have 1 or more Wei, you should see an empty signature with the custom error response set within the Lit Action:
    ```json
    litActionSignatures
    {